The Powerful Role of Nutrition in Defending Against UV Damage

 1. Antioxidant-Rich Foods for Sun Defense

-Vitamin C (citrus fruits, bell peppers, strawberries)
+Vitamin C (citrus fruits, bell peppers, strawberries): Stimulates collagen production, maintaining skin elasticity and repairs UV-induced damage.

-- Reduce inflammation caused by UV exposure
+Polyphenols (green tea, dark chocolate, berries): Reduce inflammation caused by UV exposure and help prevent collagen breakdown.

 2. Omega-3 Fatty Acids for Skin Resilience

 Omega-3s strengthen the skin barrier, keeping it hydrated and less prone to UV damage.
+Best sources include fatty fish (salmon, mackerel, sardines), flaxseeds, chia seeds, and walnuts.
+They reduce inflammation and may lower the risk of sunburn when consumed regularly.

 Hydration and Skin Protection